ShmouelHai/SalesforceScript/SCRIPT1: Metadata Audit.md

 python3 createExcelFromPackageXML.py
 ```

-### Input XML File

-Enter the path of the XML file when prompted.

 ### Output Excel File

 The script will generate an Excel file named `Audit.xlsx` on your desktop.
 If the file already exists, a new sheet with a timestamp will be added.